digilira/paymentWeb/README.md

 # How to edit an existing item;

-1. Selectct an existing item from select box
+1. Select an existing item from select box
 2. Edit ITEM INFORMATION, AMOUNT and COIN data and hit Add Item

 WavesKeeper will request a data transaction, as soon as you approve the transaction it will be on blockchain and you will be able to see your product on your page.